ClickHouse/clickhouse-docs/docs/en/manage/security/aws-privatelink.md

 ## Reach out to ClickHouse Support

+Click on **Help** in the ClickHouse Cloud UI and choose Support to open a case.
 Please provide the VPC Endpoint ID and ClickHouse service hostnames to ClickHouse Support.

 ```